We know you have questions

-Washington University accepts both the Coalition Application or the Common Application, and we have no preference for either one.
-Students should submit one or the other, not both.
-Once students have started with one application, they should complete that application and not switch between the two.
-Both applications will be available beginning August 1.
+We accept both the Coalition Application or the Common Application, and we have no preference for either one.
+Students should only submit one or the other, not both.
+Once you have started with one application, you should complete that application and not switch between the two.
+Both applications become available on August 1.

 - SAT Test

 - ACT Test

 - We do not require the writing test if you submit ACT Scores or the optional Essay if you submit SAT scores.

 We do not have a preference for either the SAT or the ACT.
 Test results from any of your high school years are acceptable.

 WashU accepts self-reported scores on the Common and Coalition applications.
 We hope this policy will make the application more accessible for you, since you will no longer have to formally request scores and pay for them to be sent to WashU.
 If you enroll at WashU and submitted unofficial scores, we will then ask you to send official score reports from testing agencies (ACT code: 2386; SAT code: 6929).

 For the ACT, Washington University considers your highest section scores across all the test dates that you submit.
 If you take both the ACT and SAT, we will consider whichever set of scores is most advantageous to you.
 We will “Super Score” your ACT or SAT scores and consider your highest section scores across all test dates you submit (we will accept individual section retakes on the ACT).
 The last test date accepted will be the December testing (October if applying Early Decision I).

 WashU expects your application materials to be an honest representation of your own work.
 It is fine to use outside resources to check your work for spelling or clarity.
 You might share your essays with a teacher or counselor, or use editing or AI tools, for this purpose.
 However, your application essays and other written materials should accurately represent your writing skills.
 We discourage you from using AI tools like ChatGPT as the main source of your essay’s content.
 Whether you’re sharing your achievements, activities, or skills, AI tools should not be the primary author.